Probate Q&A Series

 1. Detailed Answer

 When someone dies in North Carolina, their estate may include bills, loans, taxes and other debts.
 The personal representative (sometimes called an executor) must collect assets, pay valid debts, then distribute what remains to heirs or beneficiaries.
 At the same time, the representative often needs to sell real estate.
-Proper planning and following Chapter 28A of the North Carolina General Statutes can resolve debt claims and avoid lengthy special petitions for property sales.
+Proper planning and following Chapter 28A of the North Carolina General Statutes can resolve debt claims and avoid lengthy special proceedings for property sales.

 Notifying Creditors and Handling Claims